Federico-Partesano/gif-terminal-custom-git/README.md

 It requires the project name as the first argument and accepts subsequent flags.

 commands:
-* "move: chechout to another branch": "move",
+* "move: checkout to another branch": "move",
 * "cpush: do a git add . && guided commit and push": "cpush",
 * "commit: do a guided commit": "commit",